manasakani/maloq/README.md

 Model to predict the electronic structure matrices of large amorphous materials.
 The network architecture is directly adapted from EquiformerV2, which is located at the repository: []

+Note: this version is the 'minimal code' which will be used for the SC project

 Developers: [anonimized]

 1. Set up the python environment with [use requirements.txt]